Home > All Recipes > Small Batch Cookie Recipes > Small Batch Glazed Lemon Shortbread Cookies

 • Use a stand mixer with a small mixing bowl (linked above) or a medium mixing bowl with a hand mixer.

 • Zest the entire lemon, then juice it.
-I use a regular medium lemon.
+I use a regular medium-sized lemon.
+Reserve 1/4 teaspoon of the zest for the glaze.

 • Add the powdered sugar and lemon zest to the mixing bowl.
 Massage the zest into the sugar to infuse it with the oils and flavor of the lemon.
 Add the butter.
 Beat on medium-high speed until smooth and creamy.
 Tip – Perfuming the sugar with the zest is optional, but recommended for strong flavor.

-1/4 cup powdered sugar, zest of a small lemon, 6 tablespoons unsalted butter, room temperature
+1/4 cup powdered sugar, zest of a medium lemon, 6 tablespoons unsalted butter, room temperature

 • Sift the flour, cornstarch, and salt over the top of the wet ingredients.
 Add the lemon juice and vanilla.
 Mix on medium speed until the dough is well combined and smooth.